You shall know the truth and the truth shall set you free

 It is, therefore, no wonder that Satan used churches to replace the true, believing body of Christ with indoctrinated church members.
 The true body of Christ simply cannot function effectively without the real, miraculous gifts and all-knowing leading of the Holy Spirit.
 “For by One Spirit [all sincere believers] were baptized into one body… For the body [of Christ] is not one member [such as a minister, pastor, priest…] but many… (1 Cor.
 12:13-31.)
 And from these God has appointed apostles, prophets, teachers, miracles, gifts of healings, helps, administrations, varieties of tongues… (V. 30,) Do all have gifts of healings?
 Do all speak in tongues?
 Do all interpret?
 (1 Cor.
 12:3-11,) For there are diversities of gifts… but the manifestation of the Spirit is given to each one [to minister to the whole body.]
 To one is given a word of wisdom through the Spirit, to another the word of knowledge… to another the gift of healings… to another the working of miracles, to another prophecy, [not teaching the word but supernatural revelation, 1 Cor.
 14:22-25,] discerning of spirits, different kinds of tongues, and to another the interpretation of tongues.
 But one and the same Spirit works all these things, distributing to each one individually as He wills,” (1 Cor.
 12:11.)

 None of us have all the gifts and ministries of the Holy Spirit, although, according to necessity, these might overlap in believers.
-(I.e., a pastor can also be a teacher and evangelist, and visa versa, and the Spirit might give such a person the appropriate gifts, which pertain to what he or she needs to do in the body of Christ.)
+(I.e., a pastor can also be a teacher and evangelist, and vice versa, and the Spirit might give such a person the appropriate gifts, which pertain to what he or she needs to do in the body of Christ.)

 It is logical that, due to the gross abuse and deception through false spiritual manifestations that mimic the powerful gifts of the Holy Spirit with the intention to deceive believers and lead them astray, some people choose to reject everything supernatural.
 Jesus said in Mt.
 24:24, “For false christs and false prophets will appear and perform great signs and wonders to deceive, if possible, even the [Scripturally born again believers.]”